Montana Draw Odds & Application Guide

 Do leftover tags exist in Montana?

-Yes, but they work differently than in states like Colorado.
-After the draw, unfilled limited-entry permits may be made available on a first-come, first-served basis.
-Montana also adjusts general-season regulations and sometimes opens additional hunting opportunities through shoulder seasons and late-season cow elk permits.
-Check the FWP website after draw results post for any leftover or additional hunting opportunities.
-Leftover limited-entry permits don’t burn your accumulated bonus points — only drawing through the primary draw resets your points.
+They do — but differently than in Colorado.
+After the draw closes, unfilled limited-entry permits may land on a first-come, first-served basis.
+FWP also occasionally adjusts general-season regulations mid-year and sometimes opens shoulder seasons or late-season cow permits.
+Worth checking.
+Leftover limited-entry permits don’t burn your bonus points, so grab one if it’s there — only drawing through the primary draw resets your points.

 Data Accuracy Disclaimer

-All draw odds, point thresholds, success rates, tag quotas, and fee figures in this guide are based on publicly available MT FWP draw reports, harvest statistics, and regulation documents.
+This guide draws all odds, point thresholds, success rates, tag quotas, and fee figures from publicly available MT FWP draw reports, harvest statistics, and regulation documents.
 Montana Fish, Wildlife & Parks updates these figures annually, and individual year results vary based on applicant pool sizes, quota adjustments, population surveys, and management changes.
 Always verify current figures directly with MT FWP (fwp.mt.gov) before making application decisions.
 This guide provides strategic context and historical patterns — FWP provides the official numbers.

 Build Your Montana Draw Strategy Now